zodern/fix-async-stubs/README.md

 Then use async stubs without worry.
 Call them or use any other Meteor api whenever you want, and it will work.

 ### Limitations

+> Please note: this limitation already exists without this package.
+However, it is more important when using this package since it allows us to remove all other limitions.

 There is no perfect solution to the problems with async stubs.